jessekhaira/Neural-Machine-Translation-Scratch/README.md

 ## Description

-This repo contains code for a sequence to sequence model implemented from scratch in NumPy.
+This repo contains code for a sequence to sequence model implemented from scratch in python using NumPy.
 The model implemented contains two neural networks: an encoder network and a decoder network.
-Within this model, a plain RNN cell was used for both of these networks in the configuration shown below.
+Within the model, a plain RNN cell was used for both of these networks in the configuration shown below.

 <img src="./images/encoder_decoder.jpg">